Strong pathwise solution and large deviation principle for the stochastic Boussinesq equations with partial diffusion term: The existence of pathwise solution in

 For any set $A \subset [0,T]\times \Omega$ measurable and $\phi \in H^{s'}$, we have, from (\ref{3.15})-(\ref{3.17}),

-which implies that $\tilde{u}=\tilde{u}_{1}=\tilde{u}_{2}$, $\tilde{\mathbb{P}}\times \mathcal{L}$ a.e.
+which implies that $\tilde{u}=\tilde{u}_{1}=\tilde{u}_{2}$, a.e.
 Therefore, we obtain,

-By a similar argument, we may infer that $\tilde{\theta}\in L^{2}(\tilde{\Omega};\mathcal{C}([0,T];H^{s'}))$.
+By a similar argument, we may infer that $\tilde{\theta}\in L^{2}(\tilde{\Omega};L^\infty(0,T;H^{s'}))$.

 With these properties established, we can pass the limit by the argument as in \cite{Debussche,Breit}, where the analysis was implemented for the compressible Navier-Stokes equations, primitive equations, respectively.
 Since the identification of the limit for the case of Boussinesq equations can be proved in the same manner, we omit it.
-Up to now, we have established the following proposition, \begin{proposition} Fix any integer $s>\frac{d}{2}+2$.
-Suppose that $f$ satisfies conditions (\ref{2.7})-(\ref{2.9}).
-Then, there exists a martingale solution $\{(\Omega, \mathcal{F}, \{\mathcal{F}_{t}\}_{t\geq 0}, \mathbb{P}),u,\theta,\mathcal{W}\}$ to system (\ref{3.1}) in the sense of definition \ref{adef2.1}. \end{proposition}
+From the estimates and the equation itself, we are able to deduce that the solution is continuous with respect to time $t$ using the \cite[Theorem 3.1]{KR}, see also \cite{Breit} for compressible Navier-Stokes equations.